William de Windsor – 19 August 1353

 As they returned to the stables Richard took the opportunity to ride alongside William.
 His voice took the note of a conspiratorial whisper.
 ‘The noble families have made an art form of retaining their power, generation after generation, by marrying each others daughters.
 The boundaries of land ownership may change but the power blocks remain the same.
 Even as a successful knight, well regarded by the King, you would find it difficult to break into their ranks.
 Our ancesters were Celtic nobles but decided to side with the Conqueror.
 For one or two generations we had an equal status with the Norman lords.
 Slowly but surely they pushed us away from the centre of power.’
 He sighed.
 ‘Now, now we are discussing what you might do to make a living.’

 Once again he paused.
 ‘But to be with the Prince in Aquitaine and Armagnac could change everything!’

 William was all attention.
 ‘Why?
 What’s the significance?’

 ‘An invasion of Armagnac; you as a knight with a close relationship to the Prince, you may well be offered a daughter, by a lord of Armagnac anxious to improve his own relationship with the Prince.
 Oh!
 And the Prince would encourage it, knowing that your children would be more likely to be loyal to the English crown. . .
 But that is for the future, the first task is to get the Earl to give you a post and that may not be an easy task.’

 William smiled ‘Just make sure I meet him.
 If I meet him he will take me.
 Whispering does not only work with horses.’

 Richard nodded and rode off as if his life depended on it, leaving William following behind, at a more circumspect pace, to reflect on the opportunity which had just been outlined for him.

-His father’s words resounded in his head “you could be dead within a month”.
-He wondered just how dangerous life in Brittany or Armagnac, and how the risks could be managed.
+His father’s words resounded in his head you could be dead within a month.
+He wondered just how dangerous life could be in Brittany or Armagnac, and how the risks could be managed.